 Teams are the most flexible and powerful work unit an organization can have.
 The synergy and collaboration gained through a team approach has a significant impact not only on performance, but on employee engagement and morale, knowledge sharing, and organizational stability.

-High-performing teams, whether functional, cross-functional or virtual, are given responsibility and authority for running their day-to-day business, and are held accountable for delivering performance and contributing to the success of their team and organization.
-Significantly more can be accomplished when team members pull together, share ideas, and solve problems, compared to working as individual contributors.
+High-performing teams--whether functional, cross-functional, or virtual--are given responsibility and authority for running their day-to-day business and are held accountable for delivering performance and contributing to the success of their team and organization.
+Significantly more can be accomplished when team members pull together, share ideas, and solve problems.

-Everyone wants to be part of a winning organization, where they look forward to coming to work every day.
-They want to work for a leader who values them, is clear about what needs to be accomplished, and actively engages them in the business.
-Their leader also provides them with opportunities to learn and grow, and recognizes their contributions to the success of the team and organization.
+Everyone wants to be part of a winning organization, where each looks forward to coming to work every day.
+Employees want to work for a leader who values them, is clear about what needs to be accomplished, and actively engages them in the business.
+They want a leader who provides them with opportunities to learn and grow and recognizes their contributions to the success of the team and organization.

-Just imagine what it would be like to have all of your employees actively engaged and committed to achieving team and organizational success.
-Add to that a savvy team of leaders who understand that employees are their most valuable asset, and it is through them customers are served, products and services are delivered and performance is achieved.
-Clearly, you would have an organization poised to overcome obstacles, successfully compete and win.
+Just imagine what it would be like if all of your employees actively engaged and committed to achieving team and organizational success.
+Add to that a savvy team of leaders who understand that employees are their most valuable asset, and it is through those employees where customers are served, products and services are delivered, and performance is achieved.
+Ultimately, you would have created an organization poised to overcome obstacles, successfully compete, and win.